Imprisonment of the Plymouth Pilgrim Enlisted Soldiers

 After arriving at Tarboro, NC, all of the prisoners from Plymouth, including the officers, boarded railroad box-cars for Andersonville, GA.
 60 to 70 men were loaded into each boxcar.
 According to the diary of Private Charles Lepley, 103rd PA, on April 26th the 85th NY left on the first train at 10 a.m., and the 16th CT and part of the 101st PA left at 3 p.m.
 There is no mention of other regiments leaving Tarboro except for when Lepley left at 11 a.m. on April 29th.

 The trip to Andersonville made its way through the towns of Goldsboro & Wilmington, NC.
 Then through Florence & Charleston, SC.
 And finally through Savannah & Macon, GA.
-When they arrived at Andersonville the officers were separated from the enlisted men.
+When they arrived at Camp Sumter, Andersonville, Georgia, the officers were separated from the enlisted men.
 The enlisted men were taken directly into the stockade.
 Capt Wirz, the prison camp commander, argued with the guards who had accompanied the prisoners that he had no facilities for officers and that they would have to take them somewhere else.
-They were sent to Camp Oglethorpe in Macon, GA.
+They spent the night in a church in Andersonville and the next day were taken to Camp Oglethorpe in Macon, GA.

 The "Plymouth Pilgrims" prisoners began to arrive at Andersonville on the 1st of May, 1864, with a total of 2,364 prisoners arriving from Plymouth.
 When they entered Andersonville, it is obvious that they made a big impression.
 John McElroy describes them in his book Andersonville: A story of Rebel Prisons, pg.
 168: "They were attired in stylish new uniforms, with fancy hats and shoes; the Sergeants and Corporals wore patent leather or silk chevrons, and each man had a large well-filled knapsack, of the kind new recruits usually carried on coming first to the front, and which the older soldiers spoke of humorously as 'bureaus'.
 They were the snuggest, nattiest lot of soldiers we had ever seen, outside of the 'paper collar' fellows forming the headquarter guard of some General in a large City.
 As one of my companions surveyed them, he said: 'Hulloa!
 I'm blanked if the Jonnies haven't caught a regiment of Brigadier Generals, somewhere'."
 It's obvious that the Plymouth Pilgrims were a distinct group of soldiers, much different than the average soldier.